Treatment of pooled client accounts under the Money Laundering Regulations 2017

 The Money Laundering Regulations 2017 mean that PCAs are now subject to SDD only if the bank assesses its business relationship with a law firm as 'low risk'.

 Banks may therefore require their business partners to provide evidence of the low risk nature of financial relationships.

-Nonetheless, in the short-term some banks may request additional information, for example on the types of identity checks conducted on all clients (including clients in unregulated activities), to satisfy their own risk appetites and the requirements set out in various European guidelines for the banking sector.
+Some banks may ask for additional information in the short term – for example, on the types of identity checks conducted on all clients (including clients in unregulated activities) – to satisfy their own risk appetites and the requirements set out in various European guidelines for the banking sector.